 Additionally, the program offers several advanced trainings and technical assistance related to pertinent areas in hazard mitigation planning.
 These range from webinar recordings to on-demand workshops.

-FEMA released the updated State Mitigation Planning Policy Guide (FP 302-094-2) and Local Mitigation Planning Policy Guide (FP-206-21-0002).
-The updated policies will be effective for all plan approvals on April 19, 2023.
+The updated State Mitigation Planning Policy Guide (FP 302-094-2) and Local Mitigation Planning Policy Guide (FP-206-21-0002)went into effect for all plan approvals on April 19, 2023.
 We are in the process of updating related courses as follows:

 - IS-329 State Hazard Mitigation Planning,